I want to study a language while I’m at University even though it’s not my main subject – can I get credits from a language course?

 New first year students enrol at the MOMD Fair in Welcome Week (details will be supplied by your Department if you are eligible for MOMD study) or, subject to availability of places, in week 1 of the autumn term in the Modern Languages office (Ashley Building, Room G13)

-Continuing students should complete the enrolment form provided by your language tutor before the end of your current year to secure your place on the course in the following year, or when you return to the University in the autumn term (subject to availability of places).
+Continuing students must complete the online enrolment form before the end of your current year to secure your place on a language MOMD in the following year.

 Can I join a language MOMD once the course has started?

 Subject to places being available, you can join in the first 3 weeks of the course, but you will need to put in extra work to catch up on what you have missed.
-However, we do not accept any new enrolments for level 1 courses after Week 2.
+We do not accept any new enrolments for level 1 courses after Week 2.

 What qualifications do I need to enrol for a language MOMD?